jdingus/Ignition-Best-Practices/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE (license.txt) file for details.
+See the [LICENSE](license.txt) file for details.